How to Find a Great Core Stock Fund

 Third, consider an index fund--especially one that follows the S&P 500 Index, the DJ Wilshire 5000 Index, or the Russell 1000 Index--as a core holding.
 Index funds are generally low-cost options that virtually guarantee to get you nearly all of the market's return.
 This doesn't make them safe in the sense of being good at preserving capital, because markets can decline dramatically from time to time.
 However, most actively managed funds have a hard time beating the major indexes, so an index fund can relieve you of the burden of searching for one that has in the past and that has a good chance to do so in the future; you also won't have to worry about changes in management or strategy.

-Some of our favorite funds culled from our Analyst Picks Lists include:
+Some of our favorite funds, most of which were culled from our Fund Analyst Picks list, include:

-Bill Nygren, who runs both of these funds, is a seasoned investor with a value bent.
-However, he's not afraid to roam where the values take him, and his funds often occupy the blend areas of the style box in addition to large-value and mid-value.
-Currently, he thinks large, slow-growing companies such as Wal-Mart (WMT), Dell (DELL), and Bristol-Myers Squibb (BMY) are good bargains.
-He thinks many such superior businesses are trading as cheaply as they have in recent memory and are unfairly valued similarly to inferior businesses.
-Nygren's funds have struggled recently, but he has not wavered in his style and his convictions, and we think this bodes well for the future of his funds.
+Manager Bill Nygren is a seasoned investor with a value bent.
+However, he's not afraid to roam where the values take him, and his funds often occupy the blend areas of the style box in addition to large value and mid-value.
+The fund has recently been dragged down by troubles at its financial holdings, but Nygren has not wavered in his style and his convictions, and we think this bodes well for the future of his funds.

 Fidelity Spartan 500 Index (FSMKX) and Vanguard 500 Index (VFINX)

 These two funds track the S&P 500 Index, the index of the 500 largest companies by market cap.
-This index comprises roughly 70% of the capitalization of the domestic stock market.
-Although it's been easier for actively managed large-cap funds to beat these two stalwarts lately by dipping down into mid-cap land, we think these two index funds' low fees and trading costs will still make it difficult for most funds to overcome them over the longer haul.
-Fidelity's expense ratio is 0.10% versus 0.18% for Vanguard, but Fidelity requires a $10,000 minimum in taxable accounts.
+This index comprises roughly 85% of the capitalization of the domestic stock market.
+Although these two index funds are rarely atop the charts, we think their low fees and trading costs will still make it difficult for most funds to overcome them over the longer haul.
+Fidelity's expense ratio is 0.10% versus 0.16% for Vanguard, but Fidelity requires a $10,000 minimum in taxable accounts.
 Either one of these would make an excellent core holding.

 Fidelity Spartan Total Market Index (FSTMX) and Vanguard Total Stock Market Index (VTSMX)

-These two funds track the Wilshire 5000 and MSCI U.S. Broad Market Index, respectively.
+These two funds track the Wilshire 5000 Index and MSCI U.S. Broad Market Index, respectively.
 They are supposed to be proxies for the entire domestic stock market, so investments in them would theoretically eliminate the need for mid-cap and small-cap supporting funds.
-For example, the Wilshire 5000 consists of not only the 500 largest companies, but also the next 4500 in market cap.
-Once again, the Fidelity option is cheaper than the Vanguard offering, but it also requires a hefty initial minimum of $15,000 in taxable accounts.
+For example, the Wilshire 5000 consists of not only the 500 largest companies, but also the next largest 4,500 companies.
+Once again, the Fidelity option is cheaper than the Vanguard offering, but it also requires a hefty initial minimum of $10,000 in taxable accounts.
 These two are the most comprehensive core holdings.
 If you choose one of these, the only other things to consider are how much international and bond exposure you want.

-John Coumarianos has a position in the following securities mentioned above: JNJ.
+John Coumarianos has a position in the following securities mentioned above: JENSX.
 Find out about Morningstar’s editorial policies.